 Trust empowers employees.

-Trust is one of those factors that a company must acquire at the initial stage after onboarding an employee and work hard to preserve it throughout their tenure with the company.
+Trust is one of those factors that a company must acquire at the initial stage after onboarding an employee.
+And they must work hard to preserve it throughout their tenure with the company.

-If you trust your employees, it aids in the development of their emotional well-being, resulting in considerably better levels of employee engagement.
+If you trust your employees, it aids in the development of their emotional well-being.
+It further results in considerably better levels of employee engagement.

 High morale promotes a healthy environment.

-Employees who believe in management are more confident with high morale and are more willing to take one more step to help their manager achieve their goals, ultimately encouraging healthy teamwork.
+Employees who believe in management are more confident, with high morale.
+They are more willing to take one more step to help their manager achieve their goals, ultimately encouraging healthy teamwork.